Center-for-Global-Development/msa-amc-sizing/index.md

     <li>the full cost of development, from research through commercialization </li>
     <li>the probability of success at each stage of innovation </li>
     <li>the time value of money between when costs are incurred and payments are received </li>
-    <li>the impact of competition on expected returns </li>
+    <li>the impact of competition on expected returns. </li>
 </ul>

 From the funder’s perspective, the size of the pull mechanism principally depends on the number of firms they want to entice to invest in the target innovation.
 The following model then maps this desired number of investing firms into a necessary size.

+<h3 id="model_setup">b.
+Model Setup</h3>
 To make this analysis tractable, we make some simplifying assumptions:
 <ul>
     <li>All firms are rational and risk-neutral: they participate if (and only if) expected revenue exceeds expected costs. </li>
     <li>Firms face one choice: whether to invest in a single innovation attempt.</li>
-    <li>All innovation attempts are <span class="tooltip-word">identical<span class="tooltip-text">By identical, we mean that each attempt has the same probability of success, not that they are all pursuing the same method or approach</span></span>,<span class="tooltip-word">independent<span class="tooltip-text">By independence, we mean that each attempt is uncorrelated with any other attempt, much like how whether a flipped coin comes up heads does not depend on the outcome of the previous flip.
+    <li>All innovation attempts are <span class="tooltip-word">identical<span class="tooltip-text">By identical, we mean that each attempt has the same probability of success, not that they are all pursuing the same method or approach</span></span>,<span class="tooltip-word"> independent<span class="tooltip-text">By independence, we mean that each attempt is uncorrelated with any other attempt, much like how whether a flipped coin comes up heads does not depend on the outcome of the previous flip.
 We relax this assumption later by allowing different attempts to become correlated with each other</span></span>, and proceed along the same timetable.</li>
     <li>Successful firms share the reward <span class="tooltip-word">equally<span class="tooltip-text">For example, if only one firm succeeds, they receive the entire award.
 If two firms succeed, they each receive half the reward</span></span>.</li>
     <li>Program benefits do not depend on the number of successful firms.
 The goal of the funder is for at least one firm to succeed. </li>
 </ul>